-Among the newly reported cases announced, 16 had a travel history during the incubation period.
+Among the newly reported cases announced, 19 had a travel history during the incubation period.
 The remaining cases were epidemiologically linked with local cases.

 The CHP's epidemiological investigations and relevant contact tracing on the confirmed cases are ongoing.
 For case details and contact tracing information, please see the Annex or the list of buildings with confirmed cases of COVID-19 in the past 14 days and the latest local situation of COVID-19 available on the website "COVID-19 Thematic Website" (www.coronavirus.gov.hk).

 In view of the severe epidemic situation, the CHP called on members of the public to avoid going out, having social contact and dining out.
 They should put on a surgical mask and maintain stringent hand hygiene when they need to go out.
 As a number of recent cases involve elderly people, the CHP strongly urged the elderly to stay home as far as possible and avoid going out.
 They should consider asking their family and friends to help with everyday tasks such as shopping for basic necessities.

 A spokesman for the CHP said, "Given that the situation of COVID-19 infection remains severe and that there is a continuous increase in the number of cases reported around the world, members of the public are strongly urged to avoid all non-essential travel outside Hong Kong.

 "The CHP also strongly urges the public to maintain at all times strict personal and environmental hygiene, which is key to personal protection against infection and prevention of the spread of the disease in the community.
 On a personal level, members of the public should wear a surgical mask when having respiratory symptoms, taking public transport or staying in crowded places.
 They should also perform hand hygiene frequently, especially before touching the mouth, nose or eyes.